Everyone wants to live and work in a safe and functional environment, which is one of the main factors that impact our quality of life.

-From the point of view of an occupant, you want to get home after a busy day and know that you can relax without worrying about issues like a clogged up kitchen sink, a dirty, poorly-lit, and greasy staircase where your kids could trip and hurt themselves or toilets that won’t flush.
+From an occupant, you want to get home after a busy day and know that you can relax without worrying about issues like a clogged up kitchen sink, a dirty, poorly-lit, and greasy staircase where your kids could trip and hurt themselves, or toilets that won’t flush.

-For the property owner, you want to ensure that your asset retains its value over the years and that you don’t spend most of your day attending to one dissatisfied tenant or the other.
+For the real estate owner, you want to ensure that your rental property retains its value over the years and that you don’t spend most of your day attending to one dissatisfied tenant or the other.
 You also want to avoid liability issues if someone gets hurt on the premises.